adsd-digital/warcing-legacy-websites/README.md

 WARNING: This is script is not finally tested and still has bugs that need solving (see below and in code).

-The script warcing-legacy-folder.py can be used to transform websites that have been downloaded with specific software to a folder structure to the WARC format.
+The script warcing-legacy-folder.py can be used to transform websites that have been downloaded with specific software to a folder structure to the WARC format, by using [warcit](https://github.com/webrecorder/warcit).

 The script has been developed and tested for websites downloaded with
 - Teleport Pro (versions from ca. 1999-2004)
 - Offline Explorer Pro (versions from ca. 2004-2011)